szkrd/little-angular-book/docs/components/styles.md

 :bomb: `ViewEncapsulation.None` will destroy a component's boundaries (and will force Angular to duplicate their style in every shadowed element).
 {% endraw %}

+## Global styles

+Shadow roots can't get global styles due to their encapsulated nature (`/deep/`, `::ng-deep`, `>>>` has been deprecated).

+Some tips:

+- you can use a common scss if you keep it to the bare minimum
+- `@import "~common.scss";` may be used with absolute paths
+- use `stylePreprocessorOptions.includePaths` in `.angular-cli.json` and then you can omit the tilde and the extension, more [here](https://github.com/angular/angular-cli/wiki/stories-global-styles)